Budget Tours to Japan

 Japan In Depth - Footsteps of the Shogun

-Fay, traveled in September
+Jane, traveled in October

 At approx. $520 per day, this package includes 11 breakfasts, 2 lunches, and 3 dinners of local cuisine.
 Accommodations alternate between 8 standard hotels and 3 traditional ryokans, with walking tours of Nagasaki's historic districts and airport transfers from Haneda or Narita.